Let’s talk facts. No matter how strong or level-headed you are, you have emotions.

 While these stimuli are certainly natural, to develop successful trading psychology, traders need to determine what they’re afraid of, as well as what triggers them and makes them angry beforehand.

-This can be achieved through mental exercises and realising that even though there will be difficulties along the way, you can turn them into your advantage by thinking clearly and not letting your emotions control you.
+This can be achieved through mental exercises and realising that even though there will be difficulties along the way, you can turn them to your advantage by thinking clearly and not letting your emotions control you.

 Once you step beyond yourself a little and look at trading objectively, you’ll have a better chance to survive…. and thrive!